carbynestack/carbynestack.github.io/docs/getting-started/prerequisites.md

 ### OpenJDK

+!!! tip
+    For easy installation and management of parallel JDK versions check [sdkman](https://sdkman.io/).

 Detailed installation instructions for OpenJDK can be found [here](https://openjdk.java.net/install/).
 Alternatively, you can install OpenJDK by following the instructions below.